Ramón Rodríguez Chacín: Hugo Chávez government

 With the election of Hugo Chávez as president of Venezuela in 1999, Rodríguez Chacín worked as his intelligence chief.

-Minister of the Interior (I)

 Rodriguez Chacín was Minister of the Interior in 2002 (from January), being replaced in May 2002 by Diosdado Cabello.

-Operation Emmanuel

 In 2007 Rodríguez Chacín played a key role in organizing Operation Emmanuel, designed to fly into Colombia and receive three Colombian hostages held by the FARC in the jungles as part of a plan to push the Colombian government for a humanitarian exchange of hostages for prisoners.

 According to the Los Angeles Times, the videotaped coverage of the hostage release showed minister Rodriguez Chacín telling FARC rebels "We are with you...
 Be strong.
 We are following your cause."

-Release of Polanco, Gechem, Beltran and Perez

 In January 2008 another liberation of four Colombian hostages by the FARC was managed by Rodríguez Chacín.

-Minister of the Interior (II)

 Rodriguez Chacín was appointed Minister of the Interior for a second time in January 2008, replacing Pedro Carreño.